Why Is Anything Conscious?: Back to Foundations

 \subsection{Self-Organising Systems as Self and World Constraints}

 Both snowflakes and human bodies self-organise, yet we regard only the latter as conscious.
 What separates the two?
 To tackle this question we need self and world constraints.

 Using our embodied formal language $L_\mathfrak{v}$, we can talk about computation with inputs and outputs by treating everything as embodied statements embedded and enacted within the environment.
 Given an \textbf{input} $i \in L_\mathfrak{v}$, the set of all possible \textbf{outputs} is the extension $E_i$ of that input.
 This is because if $i$ is realised by the environment, then the environment is constrained to those states that realise $i$, which constrains what other statements are realised.
 If behaviour is ``motivated'', then statements have \textbf{valence} determined by natural selection and only a subset of the statements a body could make are ``fit''.
 Hence an organism will self-organise to express some statements, but not others.
-Though environmental states are contentless and their only significance is in how they relate to one another, natural selection must make them attractive or repulsive to a self-organising system.
-This is formalised by the $\mathfrak{v}$-task as in definition 3\footnote{A $\mathfrak{v}$-task is called because a $\mathfrak{v}$-task because it exists in the context of a vocabulary $\mathfrak{v}$.}.
+Crucially, though environmental states are contentless they imply content by how they relate to one another.
+As states transition from one to another this preserves some aspects of the environment, and deletes others (which would happen when an aspect is made of facts that don't hold at a particular moment in time, given the state at that time).
+As argued elsewhere, the environment preserves that which preserves itself \cite{bennett2025thesis}.
+It follows that natural selection must make states attractive or repulsive to a self-organising system if that self-organising system is to be deemed `fit'.
+This is formalised by the $\mathfrak{v}$-task as in definition 3\footnote{A $\mathfrak{v}$-task is called a $\mathfrak{v}$-task because it is defined relative to a vocabulary $\mathfrak{v}$.}.
 If $\mathfrak{v}$ is the vocabulary of a body, and $\mathfrak{v}$-task $\mu = \langle I_\mu, O_\mu \rangle$ is fit behaviour, then $I_\mu$ is all the statements that body can express in which it is possible to remain fit, and $O_\mu$ is all the statements that body can express in which it remains fit.
 The extension $E_{I_\mu}$ of $I_\mu$ would be every output that it is \textit{possible} to choose given the inputs $I_\mu$, but only a subset of those $O_\mu \subset E_{I_\mu}$ are \textbf{correct outputs}.